 On any given day, several hundred Wright-Patterson Airmen are typically deployed or readying for deployment in support Operation Enduring Freedom, global exercises and humanitarian operations.
 Security Forces, physicians, nurses, and other medical technicians, intelligence analysts, contracting and logistics professionals are just some of the people Wright-Patt deploys.

 This is the headquarters for Air Force Materiel Command, which directs a global logistics system and how the nation's aeronautical weapon systems are conceived, tested, acquired and modernized.
-Gen. Janet Wolfenbarger, the AFMC commander, is the highest ranking Airman at this installation.
+Gen. Ellen Pawlikowski, the AFMC commander, is the highest ranking Airman at this installation.

 The Air Force Life Cycle Management Center is one of five centers reporting to the Air Force Materiel Command.
 Led by a 3-star general officer, AFLCMC is charged with life cycle management of Air Force weapon systems from their inception to retirement.
 Portfolios include: aircraft; engines; armaments; strategic systems; Information Technology systems and networks; Command, Control, Communications, Intelligence, Surveillance and Reconnaissance systems; and various specialized or supporting systems such as simulators and personal equipment.
 AFLCMC also executes the Air Force's foreign military sales mission.

-Air Force Research Laboratory headquarters, along with four of its nine technical directorates charged with leading the discovery of new warfighting capabilities is located here.
-AFRL is involved in such varied projects as: advanced adaptive, highly-efficient engines; hypersonic propulsion; renewable alternative biofuels; cyber defense; penetrating weapons for deeply buried hard targets; directed energy; and lightening the load and enhancing capabilities of special forces and individual battlefield Airmen.
+Air Force Research Laboratory headquarters, along with four of its nine technology directorates, is located here.
+Commanded by a 2-star general, AFRL is the Air Force's sole laboratory for advanced science and technology.
+AFRL's diverse workforce is involved in such varied projects as: adaptive, highly-efficient turbine engines; hypersonic propulsion; autonomous systems; cyber defense; space situational awareness; directed energy; and lightening the load and enhancing capabilities of special forces and individual battlefield Airmen.